2.9%. That’s the average website conversion rate for healthcare organizations.

 On the contrary is retail.
 Look at Amazon.
 How many of those smile-branded delivery boxes did you receive at your doorstep this holiday season?
 Amazon has figured out what escapes many healthcare organizations – they know how their customer’s make decisions, down to the detail – and they’ve built their site’s IA to help users quickly, easily and confidently make decisions.

 The challenge is taking that “Amazon experience” of moving customers through a conversion funnel, and applying it to other industries, specifically healthcare.
 Today’s healthcare marketer can benefit by taking a page from the e-commerce playbook.
 With the rise of the digital patient and a consumerism based healthcare system – a strategic, conversion-focused website can help service lines (particularly those with elective procedures) elevate the bottom line.
+A decision map can help.

-Start by uncovering what your patient’s value along their journey.
+Customer decision journey maps start by uncovering what your patient’s value along their journey.

 Being conversion-focused means being people-focused.
 Conversion funnels are different for different segments of your audience; it’s not a one-size fits all approach.
 Different personas have different values and differing needs (See: Using personas to develop targeted marketing messages, written by Paragon Chief Experience Officer Matt Hummel).
 For example, a maternity patient may feel joy and excitement in their journey (when things are going well with the pregnancy).
 A cancer patient may be scared and experiencing a challenging life stage.
 Mental health patients often carry an unfair stigma associated with their disease.
 Bariatric patients sometimes take a much more transactional, consumerist approach.
 All patients are different.
 Understanding their unique decision-making processes is the foundation to designing a conversion funnel that truly helps them along their journey.